 Rachmaninov All-Night Vigil (Vespers)

 The All-Night Vigil was composed by Sergei Rachmaninov in 1915.
 It features Church Slavonic, the traditional language of the Russian Orthodox Church.
 An all-night vigil is a type of sacred music that accompanies a traditional Orthodox liturgical ceremony, similar to Catholic and Lutheran styles of liturgy.
-This piece was one of Rachmaninov's personal favorites of his own works, and performing it was one of the most profound musical experiences of my young musical life.
-Enjoy, and, if you'd like to download it for as little a dollar, all funds go to support the Choir of the West- one of the premiere college choirs of the nation.
+This piece is said to be one of Rachmaninov's personal favorites.
+It's also one of mine and performing it was one of the most profound musical experiences of my young musical life.

 EDISYN Archive (1998-2008)